List of Dallas (1978 TV series) characters: Jamie Ewing

-In season 9, Cliff and Jamie were reunited when they supported Pam and her son Christopher (Joshua Harris) through Bobby's death, realising and reaffirming their feelings for each other.
-While Cliff focussed on supporting Pam, Jamie busied herself with arrangements for Katherine Wentworth (Morgan Brittany), her half-sister-in-law, who had killed Bobby; she did this more as a favour to Cliff, knowing that he and Pam had wanted nothing to do with Katherine.
+In season 9, Cliff and Jamie were reunited when they supported Pam and her son Christopher (Joshua Harris) through Bobby's death, realizing and reaffirming their feelings for each other.
+While Cliff focussed on supporting Pam, Jamie busied herself with arrangements for Katherine Wentworth (Morgan Brittany), her half-sister-in-law, who had killed Bobby and died herself in the process; she did so more as a favor to Cliff, knowing that he and Pam had wanted nothing to do with Katherine.
 In the meantime, Jack had become involved with Angelica Nero (Barbara Carrera) and the goings-on at Ewing Oil.
-This proved fatal for Jamie, who was killed in a car bomb intended for Jack in the season finale.
-However, the whole of season 9 was written of as a dream of Pam's in season 10, meaning that neither Bobby, Katherine, Jamie or Sue Ellen (who was seemingly killed by a bomb in J.R.'s office) had died, and also that Cliff and Jamie had not reconciled.
+It proved fatal for Jamie, who was killed in a car bomb intended for Jack in the season finale.
+However, the whole of season 9 was written off as a dream of Pam's in season 10, meaning that neither Bobby, Katherine, Jamie, or Sue Ellen (who was seemingly killed by a bomb in J.R.'s office) had died, and also that Cliff and Jamie had not reconciled.
 Instead, the pair drifted further and further apart, eventually separating after Cliff had an affair with Jamie's former sister-in-law, April Stevens Ewing (Sheree J. Wilson).
 Jamie filed for legal separation, said a final goodbye to Cliff, and arranged to live in California, managing the California branch of Valentine Lingerie for Sue Ellen.
 Some months later, word reached the Ewings that Jamie had been killed while rock climbing with friends in Mexico.
-As she and Cliff had not yet divorced, he and Pam organised Jamie's funeral arrangements.
+As she and Cliff had not yet divorced, he and Pam arranged Jamie's funeral.

-Jamie has the notoriety of being the only Dallas character to be killed off twice: firstly via the bomb in the Dream Season, and again - albeit off-screen - in season 10.
+Jamie has the notoriety of being the only Dallas character to be killed off twice: first via the bomb in the Dream Season, and again - albeit off-screen - in season 10.